ccollins77/firetunnel/README.md

 * Automatic network configuration for client and sandboxes based on RFC 5227 and our tunnel configuration protocol.

-* Runs on any Linux system with a kernel 3.5 or better.
+* Runs on any Linux system with a kernel 3.5 or newer.

 * Minimal attack surface, seccomp support.